-It's important that your stock exposure matches your comfort with risk, investment horizon, and financial situation.
-With the right asset mix, you should feel comfortable that the ups and downs of the stock market won't undermine your ability to reach your long-term goals.
-That way you'll be less likely to panic and sell when stocks fall—because doing so would lock in losses and could make it harder to recover and reach your goals.
+With creating your asset mix, you should feel comfortable that the ups and downs of the stock market won't undermine your ability to reach your long-term goals.
+That way you'll be less likely to panic and sell when stocks fall—because doing so can lock in losses and could make it harder to recover and reach your goals.

 Age can also be used as an initial guideline when determining how much to invest in stocks when you're investing for retirement.
 That's because the longer the money will be invested, the more time there is to ride out any market ups and downs.
-That could help realize the potential for growth in your investments which may be an important factor in saving enough for retirement.
-In general, the younger you are, the heavier your investment mix could tilt toward stock mutual funds or ETFs—as much as you are comfortable with and fits with your time horizon, risk preferences, and financial circumstances.
-The chart shows how a $5,500 IRA investment could grow to $58,721 over 35 years.
+That could help realize the potential for growth in your investments, which may be an important factor in saving enough for retirement.
+In general, the younger you are, the heavier your investment mix could tilt toward stock—as much as you are comfortable with and fits with your time horizon, risk preferences, and financial circumstances.
+The chart shows how a $6,000 IRA investment could grow to $64,059 over 35 years.

 All else equal, as you get closer to retirement, you may want to adjust your allocation.
 Being too aggressive could be risky as you have less time to recover from a market downturn.
 As a general rule, in the absence of changes to risk tolerance or financial situation, one's asset mix should become progressively more conservative as the investment horizon shortens.
 However, investing too conservatively could limit the growth potential of your money.
 So, it may make sense to gradually reduce the percentage of stocks in your portfolio, while increasing investments in bonds and short-term investments.